Pale-Blue-Dot-97/Minerva/docs/source/guides/exp_config.rst

                 length: 9600

-There is only a sampler for the overall intersected dataset, not for each sub-dataset.
+There is only a sampler for the overall intersected and unionised dataset, not for each sub-dataset.
 Within each mode, there are 4 recognised keys again: